ossu/data-science/README.md

 To officially register for this course you must create a profile in our [web app](https://ossu.firebaseapp.com).

+**ps**: Currently, the web app is for tracking the progress of the [Computer Science](https://github.com/open-source-society/computer-science) path, but we are working to extend this functionality for all of our courses.
+Thanks for the comprehension.

 > **"How can I do this?"**

 Just create an account on GitHub and log in with this account in our web app.